 We’d love to hear about what you do to make your shop special!
 If you feel like it you could even send us a pic!
 We’d love to tweet it or even feature you in a blog 🙂

-Vivienne K Neale Digital is a digital marketing agency in Hertfordshire, UK.
+Vivienne K Neale Digital is a digital marketing agency in Doncaster, UK.
 We aim to help SMEs overcome marketing hurdles and create compelling digital content that drives results.
-If you need a leg-up with your content marketing or social media marketing do get in touch via our contact page for a free Skype consultation 🙂Tags: Promote your business, small business Saturday, Top 10 tips to promote your business
+If you need a leg-up with your content marketing or social media marketing do get in touch via our contact page for a Skype consultation 🙂Tags: Promote your business, small business Saturday, Top 10 tips to promote your business